 What Kind of Honey Is Best for Mead?

-The best kind of honey for making good mead is raw, unprocessed honey.
+The best honey for mead is raw, unprocessed honey.
 This is because the yeast will feed off of the sugars in the raw honey and turn it into alcohol.
+Clover honey is a great choice for mead and is widely available.
 Honey that has been pasteurized and filtered will not ferment properly.
 If you are concerned about the environment – which I assume most mead lovers would be – then it is best to use organic honey.

 Organic unprocessed honey from your local farmer’s market or apiary, if available, is ideal because it contains pollen!
 This gives your mead a boost of nutrients which will help your yeast grow and your mead becomes clearer.
 A local varietal will be fresher, more affordable, and packed with more nutrients.